Marija-Kov/train-schedule/README.md

 The app was built out of need for a more accessible and readable alternative to the official <a href="https://www.srbvoz.rs/wp-content/redvoznje/rv_bg_voza_za_2022.pdf">local train schedule in PDF</a>.
 </p>
 <p>
-The database was created from scratch (as there is no api) by passing raw, copy-pasted data to a few functions written for that particular purpose.
+The <a href="https://github.com/Marija-Kov/train-schedule-23-api">API</a> was created from scratch by passing raw data strings copied from the PDF - as well as some manually entered "starter data" - through a series of functions.
-Since the size of the database is so limited, it is allowed to live in the app itself, which conveniently guarantees its availability to the app.
-Given the predictability of possible local train routes over years, the database will be easily updated after the schedule validity expires (Dec 9 2023) by reusing the helper functions with the string of new raw data passed in.
+Given the predictability of possible local train routes over years, the API will be, hopefully, easily updated after the schedule validity expires (Dec 9 2023) by reusing the helper functions with the new string of data passed in.
 </p>

 <br>